maskulinessuffix/enscraft/README.md

 ## How to Use
 To use enscraft in your Minecraft Bedrock Edition game, follow these steps:

-1. Download the addon release from the enscraft repository.
+1. Download the latest release of the addon: https://github.com/maskulinessuffix/enscraft/releases

 2. Install the addon by double click on it.